dolphindb/DolphinDBPlugin/hdf5/README.md

 **Remember:** Use `loadPlugin("/path_to_PluginHdf5.txt/PluginHdf5.txt")` to import HDF5 plugin before using the API.
-If the plugin fails to load, you would need to add the path of the plug-in to the library search path as follows, and then restart DolphinDB and load it again.
+If the plugin fails to load, you would need to add the path of the plugin to the library search path as follows, and then restart DolphinDB and load it again.

 ```
 export LD_LIBRARY_PATH=/path_to_PluginHdf5.txt/:$LD_LIBRARY_PATH